 I had seen full-sized Darth Vader and Stormtrooper trees online, and I was in love.
 Not only because I’m a Star Wars fan, but I love black and white anything.
 Those trees had masks at the top of their trees.
 I found a cute Stormtrooper ornament at Target, so that ultimately made my decision.
 Plus, one of my daughters adores Rey, Star Wars everything, and even has Stormtrooper shoes!
 So this tree is for her room.

 It can’t get any more simple than this.
 White tree, black ornaments, Stormtrooper ornament at the top.
 I did pick a variety of black ornaments for fun.
 Plus I knew I could use black ornaments from the Loki tree.
 Some had glitter, some were matte black, and others were shiny black.
-Now our tree is The Last Jedi ready!
+Now we have a Star Wars Christmas Tree of our own!

 I hope these DIY Disney Christmas Trees will get your creative juices flowing and show you that trees don’t have to be complicated or expensive.
 I’m really digging the white Christmas trees, so I think my next one will be Marie from The Aristocats.
 I’ll just need pink ornaments and tie pink bows on the branches.